-- 1/2 tsp ground black pepper
+- Ground black pepper to taste

-- 1/2 cup (2 oz) Parmesan cheese, grated
+- 1/2 cup 2 oz Parmesan cheese, grated

-- 3/4 cup plain Greek yogurt, non-fat
+- 3/4 cup plain Greek yogurt

-- 2 cups (6 oz) cooked chicken breast, shredded
+- 2 cups 6 oz cooked chicken breast, shredded

-- 1/4 cup low fat Mozzarella cheese, shredded
+- 1/4 cup Mozzarella cheese shredded

-- Preheat oven to 400 F degrees F. Cut spaghetti squash in half lengthwise and scoop the seeds out.
+- Cook squash: Preheat oven to 400 F degrees F. Cut spaghetti squash in half lengthwise and scoop the seeds out.